 Rescue in Hamburg: Christoph Hansa will continue to fly until 2035!

-Innovations in action: Wind rescue
+Innovations in action: winch rescue

 The team behind the rescue